splightplatform/splight-cli/README.md

 ## Introduction

 The Splight Command Line Interface is a unified tool to interact with *Splight Platform*.
-It contains different features that a user can use for creating, deloping, publishing components.
+It contains different features that a user can use for creating, deloping, and publishing components.

 ## Getting Started